Microeconomic Theory at Michigan State University

 and Luis Araujo and Tony Doblas-Madrid (in micro-founded macroeconomics).

-Benjamin Bushong, Failures in Forecasting: An experiment on interpersonal projection bias (with Tristan Gagnon-Bartsch),
+Benjamin Bushong, Failures in forecasting: An experiment on interpersonal projection bias (with Tristan Gagnon-Bartsch),

 Management Science, forthcoming.